6.1 Green light

 6.2 Presentation bachelor's thesis

-Once your thesis report is finalized and approved, the final step in completing the bachelor’s thesis is to present your assignment to your supervisors.
-Your second supervisor can be present as well; however, the second supervisor does not assess your presentation.
+Once your thesis report is finalized and approved, the final step in completing the bachelor’s thesis is to present your assignment to your first supervisor.
+Your second examiner can be present as well.
 The presentation of your bachelor’s thesis is part of your final assessment.
 But do know that the presentation of your bachelor’s thesis is not an official ceremonial moment and thus afterwards will not receive your diploma.

 6.4 Submitting the thesis report and evaluation survey